 In April of 2015, Leanna published Journey to the East, through ALRY Publications, transcribing traditional Chinese bamboo flute music for modern performance.
 She has presented her research on dizi and Chinese traditional music to colleagues and students at the 1st Canadian Flute Convention, the University of Nebraska, and the University of South Dakota.

 In 2016 Ms. Keith earned her Master of Music degree in Flute Performance at the University of Washington in Seattle with Donna Shin.
 Her undergraduate Bachelor of Music degree in flute performance was under the tutelage of Dr. Christine Erlander Beard at the University of Nebraska at Omaha, with whom she had studied since 2008.
 Her studies in orchestral repertoire continued with Erica Peel of the Philadelphia Orchestra, and with Zart Dombourian-Eby of the Seattle Symphony.
-In addition to her Western classical flute training, Ms. Keith also studied the Chinese Dizi with flutist Jianxun Xia, and the Japanese Shinobue with flutist Kaoru Watanabe.
+In addition to her Western classical flute training, Ms. Keith also studied the Chinese Dizi with flutist Dr. Jianxun Xia, and the Japanese Shinobue with flutist Kaoru Watanabe.
 Leanna was a Teaching Artist with the Seattle Symphony from 2017-2018.
 She served as webmaster for the Seattle Flute Society from 2016-2018.
+She currently serves on the New Music Advisory Committee for the National Flute Association.